 A dissertation must be prepared and submitted in compliance with the "Guidelines for Writing a Thesis or Dissertation" available from the Graduate College website.
 A formatted copy of the dissertation must be reviewed by the Graduate College for a Format/Record Check at least three weeks prior to the scheduled oral defense.
 Each student must also provide copies of the dissertation to members of the dissertation defense examination committee at least two weeks before the scheduled examination.
 A student's committee may require earlier deadlines.

 The dissertation may be defended only after successful completion of the comprehensive examination and the submission of an original copy of the dissertation to the Graduate College for a Format/Record Check.

 Dissertation Defense Examination Committee

 The dissertation defense examination committee consists of a minimum of four University of Vermont faculty members, all regular members of the graduate faculty.
 The advisor and two graduate faculty members must be from inside the Department of Education or the Department of Leadership and Developmental Sciences, though one may be from outside these departments with program approval.
 The chair must be both a member of the graduate faculty and from outside the candidate's and advisor's department and program.
 The definition of outside faculty means the faculty member has no appointment of any kind in the department or program.
-The chair will be designated by the Graduate College dean upon nomination by the dissertation advisor.
 The dissertation defense examination committee must be approved by the Graduate College prior to the defense.
-The dissertation defense examination committee and the graduate studies committee do not have to be the same.